LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

   * ``RAJA::expt::loop_icount`` method to generate local tile indices for Launch
   * ``RAJA_TEAM_SHARED`` macro for thread-local tile memory arrays

-As in :ref:`tiledmatrixtranspose-label`, this example computes the transpose of an input matrix :math:`A` of size :math:`N_r \times N_c` and stores the result in a second matrix :math:`At` of size :math:`N_c \times N_r`.
-The operation uses a local memory tiling algorithm.
-The algorithm tiles the outer loops and iterates over tiles in inner loops.
+As in :ref:`tut-tiledmatrixtranspose-label`, this example computes the transpose of an input matrix :math:`A` of size :math:`N_r \times N_c` and stores the result in a second matrix :math:`At` of size :math:`N_c \times N_r`.
+The operation uses a local memory tiling algorithm, which tiles the outer loops and iterates over tiles in inner loops.
 The algorithm first loads input matrix entries into a local two-dimensional array for a tile, and then reads from the tile swapping the row and column indices to generate the output